-Esra is an emerging technology and trend enthusiast with over 17 years of experience in the telecommunications industry.
-As part of the Allstream Network Architecture team, she is responsible for service and network evolution alignment.
-Esra has a BSc.
-In Electronics Engineering from the Middle East Technical University and an MBA from Colorado State University.
+Esra is a product marketing and technology leader with over 17 years of experience in the telecommunications industry.
+Esra has been responsible for service and technology evolution alignment and currently she is a Sr. Product Manager with Allstream responsible for NaaS portfolio development.
+Esra has a BSc. in Electronics Engineering from the Middle East Technical University and an MBA from Colorado State University.
 Esra also enjoys traveling and spending time with her family.

 A veteran technology journalist who has covered everything from start-ups and the reseller channel to smartphones and enterprise IT, Jeff Jedras was reporting on cloud computing before the term had even been invented.
 His work has appeared in trade magazines such as Computer Dealer News and ComputerWorld Canada, as well as newspapers such as The Ottawa Citizen and The Vancouver Sun.
 And he still loves his BlackBerry.

-Johanne has over fifteen years of telecommunication experience, weathering a vast range of national initiatives.
-Working on initiatives from a layer 1 through to layer 3 has afforded her the opportunity to build her project management skills to the strength they are today.
-By and large, humor is her secret weapon to fostering strong project teams and successful outcomes.
-Johanne’s mark as a dynamic lead resonates on any project she oversees.
+Johann is Senior Product Manager of Access Services at Allstream.
+She has more than 15 years of telecommunication experience, weathering a vast range of national initiatives.
+Working on initiatives from a Layer 1 through to Layer 3 has afforded her the opportunity to build her project management skills to the strength they are today.
+By and large, humour is her secret weapon to fostering strong project teams and successful outcomes.

 Hovering on the border between Gen-X and Gen-Y, Joseph has “grown up” with technology.
 As a blogger for ExpertIP, Joseph’s experiences selling everything from SaaS (when it wasn’t called “SaaS”) to data networks for large enterprises keep him at the forefront of the latest technology trends.
 Today, Joseph manages a sales team at Allstream and is focused on working with new customers.
 When he’s not tapping away at his smartphone, you’ll find Joseph sipping a red with his family and friends.

 When Laurette first connected a new modem to her computer and dialed onto the Internet, she didn’t realise that it was the first step that would lead her towards a 14-year career in telecommunications, specializing in enabling IP services for Canadian and international businesses.
-As Allstream’s Senior Product Manager for Internet Services, Laurette is excited to be a part of the Internet IPv6 evolution and help customers begin their network transition to IPv6.
-When not on the computer, Laurette might be found enjoying the arts, travelling or just admiring nature.
+Laurette is Allstream’s Sr Product Manager Switched Ethernet and when not on the computer, Laurette might be found enjoying the arts, travelling or just admiring nature.